gwen001/github-subdomains/README.md

 ```

 If you want to use multiple tokens, you should create a `.tokens` file in the executable directory with 1 token per line.

+# TODO

+- change the order of the extra searches
+- find a way to handle panic errors
+- so many things...